 Fix: Your IT Administrator Has Limited Access

-These were some of the basic and most followed fixes which a user can adapt to solve the tedious and irksome issue.
-80 % of the users have reported that their problem was resolved within the ballpark of these fixes as being collected from feedback in various discussion portals.
-Hope you also find the repairs worthful.
-Until then stay updated and stay ahead.
+80 % of the users have reported that their problem was resolved within the ballpark of these fixes as collected from feedback in various discussion portals.
+I hope you also find the repairs worthful.
+Until then, stay updated and stay ahead.